 The drying time also depends on which materials are used.
 You can imagine that porous foam on a paper cone dries faster than rubber material on a plastic cone.
 The method of how the surround is mounted is also important for the drying time.
 For example, it may be that when drying with the surround behind the cone, where the glue is often applied in liquid form, the drying time is longer.
 After 24 hours the glue is usually the strongest.
 The glue can remain a little sticky on the surface when used excessively.
 Therefore, do not use this glue as a coating.

 Glue > How much do you need?

 Audiofriends uses per 2 x 10 inch one bottle of 15 ml. glue.
-However if you have gaskets on you speaker, you can also mount these ones with our glue.
-You need then some moe glue.
-To be sure you have enough glue, and don't have an unplesant surprise we handel aprox:
+However if you have gaskets on you speaker, you can also can mount these ones with our glue.
+You need then some more glue.
+To be sure you have enough glue, and don't have an unplesant surprise we handel approximately:

 - Till 2 x 8 inch = 1 x 15 ml.

 - 2 x 10 inch = 1 or 2 x 15 ml.

 - 2 x 12 inch = 2 x 15 ml.

 - 2 x 15 inch = 3 x 15 ml.

 - 4 x 4 inch = 1 or 2 x 15 ml.